-- Rental companies and individual property owners typically offer customers the chance to buy trip insurance.
-Trip insurance, which usually costs between 1% - 5% of the base term price, offers vacationers reimbursement of their vacation costs for any nights missed as a consequence of health related emergencies or storms, in addition to ensuing additional hurricane evacuation costs or expenses, such as an unexpected hotel room stay or additional fuel.
+- Consider purchasing trip insurance along with your lease contract.
+Trip insurance, which generally costs between 1% - 5% of the base vacation rental cost, offers visitors reimbursement of their travel expenses for any nights missed a result of medical-related emergencies or weather, and additionally ensuing additional hurricane evacuation costs or expenses, such as an unplanned hotel room stay or extra gas.

-Confirm who is traveling, and just how many/what type of bedroom configuration you should have.
-Remember that most rentals advertise maximum guest capacity, which typically includes sofa beds in the living room space.
-You'll need to determine what is most appropriate for the family.
-Generally rental listings will describe each of the unit's specific bedrooms and beds.
+Keep a list of attendees.
+How many beds and bedrooms will you be needing?
+Consider that many vacation rentals advertise maximum guest capacity, which typically includes sofa beds in the living room space.
+You'll need to figure out what is most appropriate for the party.
+Most rental listings will describe each one of the unit's specific bedrooms and beds.

 Its All About Amenities

-.
-In combination with Homeaway, VRBO and Tripadvisor, we recommend searching Google for "Morehead City local rental homes" for local rental management companies.
-Local agencies will often have a unique selection of vacation rentals daily and weekly.
+Once the place, dates and guests are decided, search multiple resources to find the best vacation rental selection.
+In combination with Homeaway, VRBO and Tripadvisor, we suggest searching Google for "Morehead City local vacation rentals" for local rental management companies.
+Local companies often times have a unique assortment of rentals daily and weekly.

 - Utility bills

 - Cleaning Fees